csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial.md

 limited capacity, and some images can be large, it's best to set `$SINGULARITY_CACHE` to point to some other location with more space.

-If running with `sinteractive`, or as batch job on an IO node, you can use the fast local storage:
+If you're running with `sinteractive`, or as batch job on an IO node, you can use the fast local storage:
 ```text
 export SINGULARITY_TMPDIR=$LOCAL_SCRATCH
 export SINGULARITY_CACHEDIR=$LOCAL_SCRATCH
 ```
-If running on a node with no local storage, you can use e.g. /scratch.
+If you're running on a node with no local storage, you can use e.g. /scratch.

 You can avoid some unnecessary warnings by unsetting a variable:
 ```text